Island-hopping in Portugal: the wild side of the Algarve

 You couldn't be better positioned for trips to Tavira Island than the Vila Gale Albacora in the Ria Formosa National Park.
 It's a little away from Tavira town, but has a private ferry for trips to town or the beach, so you have the best of both.
 The hotel has excellent facilities and a good entertainment programme.
 Its sister hotel Vila Gale Tavira is another good choice, and more centrally located.

 In Faro itself, the best place for marina views is Hotel Eva.
-It can be pricey, but has stylish silver and lime decor and a decent menu.
+It can be pricey, but has stylish decor and a decent menu.
 Try for a room with a sea view.
 If you don't, the hotel's (admittedly convenient) location next to the bus and rail stations can make it a noisy choice.
 However, the views and rooftop pool are unbeatable.
 A very good and cheaper alternative is the Residencial Sun Algarve where obliging staff, good food and a central location are on offer.

 In Olhao, the Pension Bicuar is a cracking little guesthouse with good sun terraces and use of a kitchen.
 Should you wish to push the boat out, literally, Olhao has a plush new 5 star hotel, Real Marina Hotel and Spa.
 The swimming pool and sundeck look directly out on the islands, and thalassotherapy is featured in the Spa.
 In the wake of the marina development many new bars and restaurants are opening along the seafront, and there's a pretty blue tourist train to get you around.

 The Algarve also has some excellent campsites, several of which would make good bases for exploring the ilhas.
 On Tavira Island, try Camping Tavira.
 In Olhao, Camping Olhao is good – as is Camping Fuzeta, opposite Armona island.